 Wednesday, September 23, 2015

-"Black Gold Boom," a television documentary airing on PBS stations nationwide, has aired in North Dakota, Alaska, Wyoming, South Texas and Daytona Beach, Florida.
-It's also airing soon in Colorado and Ohio.
+"Black Gold Boom," a television documentary airing on PBS stations nationwide, has aired on PBS World Channel, statewide networks in New Mexico, North Dakota, Alaska and Wyoming and individual PBS stations in Minneapolis/St.Paul, Denver, South Texas and Daytona Beach, Florida.
+It's also airing soon Sacramento, California.
 The documentary centers on the debate over fracking among the Mandan, Hidatsa and Arikara people of western North Dakota.
 I worked on this project for two years so I'm really happy people are getting to see it.
 There's more information here.

 Sunday, August 9, 2015